 (2:3) “And in their greed they will exploit you with false words; their judgment from long ago is not idle, and their destruction is not asleep.”
 We can recognize false teachers from their doctrine, but also their deeds.
-“In their greed they will exploit you.”
+Peter states that in their “greed they will exploit you.”

 “False words” (plastos) is the root from which we get the word “plastic.”
 False teachers add or subtract from Scripture (c.f.
 Rev. 22:18-19).

 (2:4) “For if God did not spare angels when they sinned, but cast them into hell and committed them to pits of darkness, reserved for judgment.”
-The Greek word for hell here is tartaroō, which only occurs here in the NT.
-Blum records, “Tartarus, thought of by the Greeks as a subterranean place lower than Hades where divine punishment was meted out, was so regarded in Jewish apocalyptic as well.”
+The Greek word for “hell” (tartaroō) only occurs here in the NT: “Tartarus, thought of by the Greeks as a subterranean place lower than Hades where divine punishment was meted out, and so regarded in Israelite apocalyptic as well” (BDAG).
 In Greek mythology, this was the place that the gods would be judged.
 Of course, Peter isn’t using this term to affirm Pagan mythology.
 Instead, he is contextually using their term to make his point.
-This was an appropriate term to describe a place where angels will be judged in hell.
+This was an appropriate word to describe a place where angels will be judged in hell.

 (2:12) “But these, like unreasoning animals, born as creatures of instinct to be captured and killed, reviling where they have no knowledge, will in the destruction of those creatures also be destroyed.”
 If we strip the spiritual component to humans, what is left?
 We are just relatively advanced primates (“…like unreasoning animals…”).